Vivek16-code/Food_Adda/Food-Adda-master/README.md

 # Food-Adda
 Food Adda is an online food delivery application.
-It provides restaurant information, menus, ratings and food delivery options from partner restaurants in selected cities.
+It provides restaurant information, menus, ratings and food delivery options from partner restaurants in selected cities
 Created by Vivek Jadhav.